-The county maintains three multi-purpose park areas providing a variety of recreation facilities and in addition, the County maintains several water-access sites.
+The County maintains seven multi-purpose park areas providing a variety of recreation facilities and in addition, the County maintains several water-access sites.
 The largest of the parks is Dodge Memorial Park, on the south shore of the lake, which provides approximately 14 acres developed for intensive recreation and additional large undeveloped land and water acreage (approximately 230 acres).
 Spring Lake Park, located west of Kingston, is much smaller in size (totaling only four acres), but does provide beach and picnic facilities in addition to boating access.
 Zobel Park, containing 40 acres north of Green Lake, provides picnicking, hiking, sightseeing and nature related activities.
 Sunset Park on the east end of Big Green Lake is a relatively narrow park bordering County A. The park offers semi-improved boat landings, shore land fishing opportunity, restrooms and a covered picnicking shelter.
 The County Parks on Map 5 shows the location of each of the parks.
+Other parks include State Road Wayside, Big Twin Park, and Lake Maria Park.